Technologist Mag

 Photograph: Simon Hill

-Ceptics 65W World Travel Adapter for $40: This versatile adapter comes with Type A, B, C, E/F, G, and I slide-on plugs.
+Ceptics 65W World Travel Adapter for $35: This versatile adapter comes with Type A, B, C, E/F, G, and I slide-on plugs.
 They fit onto the rectangular brick and plug directly into the outlet, or you can attach them to the optional 5-foot cable.
 The brick has one grounded US outlet and a second non-grounded outlet, with one USB-A (30-watt) and two USB-C (65 and 33-watt) ports at the other end.

-Masterplug Visitor to UK Travel Adaptor (3 Pack) for £12: For visitors to the UK, this simple trio of adapters accepts European, American, Australian, and Asian plugs.
+Masterplug Visitor to UK Travel Adapter (3 Pack) for £12: For visitors to the UK, this simple trio of adapters accepts European, American, Australian, and Asian plugs.
 They are single-outlet adapters with 13-amp fuses inside, and they work perfectly.
 These are the adapters I use for long-term testing of devices from the US and elsewhere that lack UK plugs.
 If you forgot to buy an adapter before you arrived in the UK, you can find this affordable three-pack at any Argos.

-Anker European Travel Plug Adapter for $16: One of our favorite portable charger brands, Anker also makes travel adapters.
+Anker European Travel Plug Adapter for $16: One of our favorite portable charger brands, Anker, also makes travel adapters.
 This one plugs into most European outlets to give you a single grounded US outlet, a USB-A, and two USB-C ports.
 Unfortunately, the three USB ports max out at 15 watts total, so it’s best for overnight gadget charging, but I appreciate the temperature and overload protection.
 There is also a UK version ($16).

 Ceptics Travel Power Strip for $35: Much like the World Travel Adapter Kit 2 above, this small power strip offers two grounded US outlets, but it has only one USB-A and one USB-C port, and instead of plugging directly into the wall a cable attaches to an interchangeable plug head with Type A, B, C, E/F, G, and I adapters.
-The adapters can be stiff to change, but it works well otherwise.
+The adapters can be stiff to change, but they work well otherwise.

 Share.
 Facebook Twitter Pinterest LinkedIn Telegram Reddit Email